 American Sign Language Interpreters:

-TIFF will be doing an audit of our programming to determine how we can increase accessibility for people in the deaf community.
-We will be working towards some inclusion in 2018 and will update this page as we move forward.
-For industry who need ASL support, please email ASL@tiff.net with the following information no less than 2 days in advance of the event/panel.
+For industry delegates who need ASL support, please email ASL@tiff.net with the following information no less than 2 days in advance of the event/panel.
 We require a minimum of two days to book the interpreters.

 Duration of time requested